AntonyZP/MyFilmoteca/README.md

-# "Filmoteka" - the group project,  which includes the implementation of what has been learned and summarizes the material covered in the  HTML / CSS / JavaScript course.
+# "my-cinema" - the group project,  which includes the implementation of what has been learned and summarizes the material covered in the  HTML / CSS / JavaScript course.